 While many homeowners prefer to skip the hassle of charcoal and go right to gas, some folks remain on the fence about the cost of making the switch.
 We say worry no more!

-We’ve taken the expensive trial and error out of gas grilling on a budget to bring you the best gas grill options under $300.
+We’ve taken the expensive trial and error out of gas grilling on a budget to bring you the best gas grills under 300 dollars.

 The Top 6 Best Gas Grills Under $300